-The Board reviews its own performance informally.
-The Board regularly reviews the necessary blend of skills and experience on the board on a yearly basis.
+The Board also reviews the necessary blend of skills and experience on the board on a yearly basis.
 Board members do not receive any remuneration in respect of their services to the charity.
 Expenses are reimbursed where claimed.
 There have been no contracts or arrangements entered into during the financial year in which a board member was materially interested or which were significant in relation to the charity's activities.
 The organisation has implemented both a Conflict of Interest Policy and a Conflict of Loyalty Policy which are signed by Board members.
 The Board is committed to maintaining high standards of corporate governance and the organisation is fully compliant with the following standards, guidelines and recommended memberships.